qupath/qupath-docs/docs/deep/instanseg.md

 If you use this extension in any published work, we ask you to please cite

 1. At least one of the two InstanSeg preprints above (whichever is most relevant)
-2. The main QuPath paper - details [here](https://qupath.readthedocs.io/en/stable/docs/intro/citing.html)
+2. The main QuPath paper - details [on the citation page for QuPath](https://qupath.readthedocs.io/en/stable/docs/intro/citing.html)